paulfioravanti/paulfioravanti.github.io/_posts/2020-11-22-jlpt-study-guide.md

 do not have a coding background, so I have shared
 [my JLPT Anki templates][paulfioravanti/jlpt], which you are free to use to create your own cards and/or customise to your liking.
-Each deck has an example card to get your started.
+Each deck has an example card to get you started.

 I have deliberately not shared my own decks on AnkiWeb, or anywhere else, as they are a straight port of copyrighted content.
 It would not be fair to the